The Borel monadic theory of order is decidable

 Our previous $\Th_k$ is $\Th_{0;k}$.
-We obtain an analogue of \cref{monadicsum}, using the same notation. \begin{theorem} Let $I$ be a total order and $(X_i,P_i)$ for $i\in I$ be total orders with tuples of subsets.
+We obtain an analogue of \cref{monadicsum}. \begin{theorem} Let $I$ be a total order and $(X_i,P_i)$ for $i\in I$ be total orders with tuples of subsets.
 Let $T^{m;k,P}\colon i\mapsto\Th_{m;k}(X_i,P_i)$.
-The maps $\Th_{m;O(k)}(I,T^{m;k,P})\mapsto\Th_{m;k}(X,P)$ is well-defined computable relative to $I,X_i,P_i$. \end{theorem} \begin{proof} We again work by recursion on $(m,k)$ and the base case $(0,())$ is unchanged.
+The maps $\Th_{m;O(k)}(I,T^{m;k,P})\mapsto\Th_{m;k}(\sum_i(X_i,P_i))$ are well-defined in $I,X_i,P_i$ and computable. \end{theorem} \begin{proof} We again work by recursion on $(m,k)$ and the base case $(0,())$ is unchanged.
 For $\abs k>0$, the recursion step from $(m,O(k^-))$ to $(m,k)$ is exactly the same as the previous recursion step from $O(k^-)$ to $k$.
 Thus it remains to handle the step from $(m,())$ to $(m+1,())$.
 Write $(X,P)=\sum_i(X_i,P_i)$.
-Given $\Th_{m+1;()}(I,T^{m;k,P})$, we need to compute the set of possible $\Th_{m;()}(X,Px)$ for $x\in X$.
-Again, since $\Th_{m;()}(X,Px)=\sum_i\Th_{m;()}(X_i,Px)$, by recursion it suffices to compute the possible $\Th_{m;()}(I,T^{m;(),P\set x})$.
+Given $\Th_{m+1;()}(I,T^{m;k,P})$, we need to compute the set of possible $\Th_{m;()}(X,P\set x)$ as $x$ varies over $X$.
+Again, since $\Th_{m;()}(X,P\set x)=\sum_i\Th_{m;()}(X_i,P\set x)$, by recursion it suffices to compute the set of possible $\Th_{m;()}(I,T^{m;(),P\set x})$.
 We thus describe for a labeling $f$ of $I$ in terms of $\Th_{m+1;()}(I,T^{m;k,P},f)$ whether $f\in\setb{T^{m;(),P\set x}}x$.
-There is $x\in X$ with $f=T^{m;(),Px}$ if and only if there is $i\in I$ such that $f(i)\in T^{m+1;(),P}(i)$ (equivalently, there is $x\in X_i$ with $f(i)\in T^{m;(),P\set x}(i)$) and for $j\ne i$ we have $f(j)=T^{m;(),P\emptyset}(j)$.
+There is $x\in X$ with $f=T^{m;(),P\set x}$ if and only if there is $i\in I$ such that $f(i)\in T^{m+1;(),P}(i)$ (equivalently, there is $x\in X_i$ with $f(i)\in T^{m;(),P\set x}(i)$) and for $j\ne i$ we have that $f(j)=T^{m;(),P\emptyset}(j)$.
 This can be described using $\elem$ for the index set. \end{proof} In the following, it is convenient to work in a finite partial Morleyization of the language of order.
 This simplifies the treatment of low quantifier ranks, for example in \cref{compareshelah}.
-More precisely, for $m\in\N$ let $\Phi_m$ be the set of formulas in a single monadic variable such that \begin{itemize} \item the formulas contain only first-order quantifiers, \item the formulas are in prenex normal form, \item existential and universal quantifiers alternate, \item there are exactly $m$ quantifiers. \end{itemize} For instance, $\Th_{m;()}(X,P)=\Th_{m;()}(Y,Q)$ if and only if $(X,P)$ and $(Y,Q)$ satisfy the same formulas in $\Phi_m$.
+More precisely, for $m\in\N$ let $\Phi_m$ be the set of monadic formulas such that \begin{itemize} \item the formulas contain only first-order quantifiers, \item the formulas are in prenex normal form, \item existential and universal quantifiers alternate, \item there are exactly $m$ quantifiers. \end{itemize} For instance, $\Th_{m;()}(X,P)=\Th_{m;()}(Y,Q)$ if and only if $(X,P)$ and $(Y,Q)$ satisfy the same formulas in $\Phi_m$.
 A formula is equivalent to an element of $\bigcup_m\Phi_m$ if and only if it only contains first-order quantifiers.